Nynros/InternetSecurity/README.txt

 Choose a strong and long unique 20 digit password via password-generator for every active wlan.
 Choosing your your name, adress, other personal information and / or your router name or -model as a wlan password -/name is not smart.
-Switch to valid and not occupied WiFi-Channel, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of all of your WLANs Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc)
+Switch to valid and not occupied WiFi-Channel, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible Enable a VPN (like Wireguard) on your WLAN-Router if possible and select the fastest VPN connection Enable MAC Filtering on your WLAN-Router if possible Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of all of your WLANs Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc)